Article key points:

 Please note: While this is generally true, there are some specific insurance products that have their own licensing requirements within a given LOA.
 Flood insurance, for example, is a casualty or personal lines product with very specific certification requirements separate from that of the broader LOA.

-What are the major LOAs?
+What are the major insurance LOAs?

 Though there are rather niche LOAs that vary state-by-state, there are a couple of major lines that are the bread and butter of the insurance industry.